VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 }
 ```

-Finally, we now need to change the `Authenticator` to verify the signed token instead of just
+Finally, we now need to change the `Authenticator` to verify the newly signed token, instead of just
-checking if there is a user with the username.
+checking against a user's username.

 ```dart
   User? verifyToken(String token) {